erichschroeter/reqtangle/reqgather/README.md

 Those are great, but I don't think changes within those documents are traced throughout the actual source code.

 I think there's a lot of potentially valid ways to represent requirements within a source directory.
-There may be existing implementations already.
+There may be existing implementations already, such as existing standards or company/project guidelines.
 I'm currently only aware of database oriented requirement managers (e.g. ClearCase).
 I have no delusion that requirement management is a complicated job, but I feel like there needs to be a solution for open source projects.
 If open source software is to be used at scale in the future there must be a way to manage requirements since there can potentially be hundreds or even thousands of contributors to a project that may affect millions or even billions of people.